 I experimented with making a sublimation mug without a mug press.
 Check out my results!

+Have you wanted to sublimate mugs without a mug press?
 Back when I was just getting started with Infusible Ink, I bought several different sublimation blanks from Amazon to try.Like the Infusible Ink Mousepad I made.

 Putting Infusible Ink on a Mug